 A Preliminary Application for the redevelopment of the Woodland Park property was submitted in June 2019.
-In short, the Preliminary Application consisted of a total of about 2,050 units, of which 350 were below market units, 200 were market rental units, and the remaining 1,500 units were strata units.
-In addition, the project included approximately 1644m2 (17,700ft2) of community amenity space and a small neighbourhood retail space of about 242m2 (2,605ft2).
+In short, the Preliminary Application consisted of about 2,050 units, of which 350 were below-market rent units, 200 were market rent units, and the remaining 1,500 units were strata units.
+In addition, the project included approximately 1,644m2 (17,700ft2) of community amenity space and a small neighbourhood retail space of about 242m2 (2,605ft2).

-On December 10, 2019, staff received a Detailed Planning Application for the re-development of the Woodland Park site.
-Staff has completed the first review of the application.
+On December 20, 2019, staff received a Detailed Planning Application for the redevelopment the Woodland Park site.
+Staff have completed the first review of the application.
 This report provides Council with the results of the review and with the opportunity to provide early input on the project, if desired.